Our privacy officer is – Practice Manager.

 The practice’s marketing functions support the growth and development of the practice and to provide you with information about services offered at the practice.

-The practice does not use your personal information for the purpose of direct marketing; and will not on-sell your personal information.
+The practice may use your information for the purpose of direct marketing; however, we will not on-sell your personal information.

-In the event the practice implemented marketing materials from the practice your consent to receive such information would be required to proceed.
-If you decide not to receive such information, a request can easily be made to the Privacy Officer or another staff member at the practice.
+The practice understands that you may not wish to receive marketing materials from the practice.
+If you would prefer not to receive such information, a request can easily be made to the Privacy Officer or another staff member at the practice.

 Sending information overseas

-If we were to employ offshore entities to provide services for the above we would be bound to inform you about where your information is sent; however, at all times the practice will take reasonable steps to ensure compliance with the Australian Privacy Principles in relation to any off-shore transfer of your information if and when this became a development.
+Where practicable, we will inform you about where your information is sent; however, at all times the practice will take reasonable steps to ensure compliance with the Australian Privacy Principles in relation to any off-shore transfer of your information.

 Non-disclosure of information